 Got a beautiful champagne-colored dress?
 Lucky you!
 Need a polish to match?
-Let me help you out.
+I’m about to help you out.
 Right now, we’re going to find out what color nail polish goes with a Champagne dress.

 In a rush?

 Cream, off-white, and black nail polish will go with a Champagne dress.
 You can also wear earth tones like browns and beiges.
 Blues, blue-greens, and pastel shades will also complement Champagne.
 Warm grays and greens will also look good with a champagne dress.